Supreme Court Stays UP & Uttarakhand Govt Direction To Eateries On Kanwariya Route To Display Owner & Staff Names

 At the outset of today's proceedings, Senior Advocate Dr Abhishek Manu Singhvi (on behalf of the petitioners) questioned the “rational nexus” behind the directives.
 He pointed out that the situation is worrisome as police authorities have taken upon themselves to create a religious divide.

-Dr Singhvi claimed that the directives would virtually identify the owners and subject them to economic boycotts.
+Singhvi claimed that the directives would virtually identify the owners and subject them to economic boycotts.
 Referring to other states, he added that there is possibility of a “domino effect” taking place.

 In response, the bench asked if the impugned directives were formal orders or part of press statement.
-On this, Dr Singhvi clarified that earlier, statements were given in the press, but later, the authorities strictly started enforcing them as even the UP Chief Minister Yogi Adityanath endorsed them.
+On this, Singhvi clarified that earlier, statements were given in the press, but later, the authorities strictly started enforcing them as even the UP Chief Minister Yogi Adityanath endorsed them.

 “It has never been done before.
 It has no statutory backing.
 No law gives police commissioners the power to do it.
 The directives is for every haath-gaadi (hawkers), tea-stalls…Giving of names of employees and owners does not serve any purpose", said Singhvi.

-When Justice Roy asked again if any formal order has been issued the government, Dr Singhvi replied that it was a case of “camouflaged order”, as the eatery owners and workers were damned regardless of whether they complied with the directives or not.
+When Justice Roy asked again if any formal order has been issued the government, Singhvi replied that it was a case of “camouflaged order”, as the eatery owners and workers were damned regardless of whether they complied with the directives or not.

-Dr Singhvi further argued that the directives raise a larger issue of exclusion based on identity.
+Singhvi further argued that the directives raise a larger issue of exclusion based on identity.
 However, Justice Bhatti cut him short, saying that the issue need not be exaggerated beyond what is happening on the ground.
 The judge emphasised that there were three dimensions to the directives, that are, safety, standard and secularism, and all of them were equally important.

 Strict laws to prevent serving of non-veg food to Kanwariyas already exist: Petitioners

-Drawing the court's attention to the fact that Kanwar Yatra has been happening in the country for decades, Dr Singhvi beseeched the court to note that people of all religions-Muslims, Christians and Buddhist- have been helping Kanwariyas.
+Drawing the court's attention to the fact that Kanwar Yatra has been happening in the country for decades, Singhvi beseeched the court to note that people of all religions-Muslims, Christians and Buddhist- have been helping Kanwariyas.

 As for the issue of vegetarian and non-vegetarian food, he pointed out that there are existing laws which prescribe strict punishment for serving non-vegetarian food to those who prefer vegetarian.

-To quote Dr Singhvi, “There are a lot of pure vegetarian restaurants run by Hindus but they have Muslim employees.
+To quote Singhvi, “There are a lot of pure vegetarian restaurants run by Hindus but they have Muslim employees.
 Can I say I will not go there and eat?
 Because the food is somehow touched by them [Muslim employees]?”

 At this juncture, Justice Bhatti shared an anecdote on the importance of personal choice.
 The judge reminisced that when was acting as a judge in Kerala, there was one hotel run by a Hindu and one that was run by a Muslim.
 Yet, he would often visit the vegetarian hotel owned by the Muslim because he maintained international standards of hygiene.

-Directives issued without authority of law
+Directives issued without authority of law: Petitioners

-Dr Singhvi further emphasised that the directives have been issued in a clever manner so as to escape the scrutiny of Article 13 of the Indian Constitution.
+Singhvi further emphasized that the directives have been issued in a clever manner so as to escape the scrutiny of Article 13 of the Indian Constitution.
+He argued that they fail to comply with the proportionality test, as there is no rational nexus with the aim sought to be achieved, and also briefly spoke about the violation of informational privacy through the directives.

 Are directives voluntary?